synosys/lockdown-monitor/content/en/methods-contact-index/welcome.md

 In the [Contacts Monitor](/en/contact-index), we show the number of contacts in Germany over time.
 In the following, we explain how these contacts are measured from GPS data of cell phones.

+The data shown in the monitor is available [here](https://rocs.hu-berlin.de/viz/contactindex-monitor/contactindex-data/data/).

 ## What kind of data is analyzed?

 The analyses here are based on GPS trajectories of people living in Germany.
 However, what we receive from our cooperation partner is only the **average number of contacts per day** as well as their **variance** (in the section "What is a contact?" below, we explain how these observables relate to GPS trajectories).
 We do **not have access to the GPS location data** on which these measures are calculated.